kdot088/paypal-Parallel-Payment-2018/README.md

 This is an example of the PayPal Adaptive Payment API in PHP to make a Chained and Parallel payment.

 This code does not use an SDK but instead uses a basic wrapper to handle the NVP API.
-You can use [this wrapper](https://github.com/maheshkathiriya/paypal-Parallel-Payment-2018) as a drop in for your project.
+You can use [this](https://github.com/maheshkathiriya/paypal-Parallel-Payment-2018) as a drop in for your project.

 ## Technology